Akubra Hat Buying Guide

 There’s few things I love more than my Akubra.
 My wife, the kiddies, and my dear old Mum of course, but I reckon my first Akubra would be a close second to all of them.

 I have a few now in a few different styles and colors, but my very first was given to me by my Dad as a 21st present.
 It’s a Snowy River, instantly recognizable as the Aussie icon it is and over the years it has become as much a part of me as my toes or my nose.
-It’s a true blue ripper-rita beauty, and no hint of a lie, and it’s got a lot of life left in it even though it’s many decades old now.
-It’s bearing up better than me, that much I can tell you!
+Even though it’s many decades old now, it’s got a lot of life left in it.

 From bushmen to bush poets, drovers to ringers to stockmen to squatters, all over Australia, the Akubra has been the hat of choice for Australians since the mid-1800s.
 It’s true blue Aussie owned and Aussie made up in Kempsey, NSW, using the same processes and sometimes the same machines they’ve used for eighty, ninety years now.
 For more on the history of Akubra Hats, have a read of this piece I wrote ‘Akubra Craftsmanship’.

-Here at Everything Australian, I like to divide our Akubras into four main catgeories:
+Here at Everything Australian, I like to divide our Akubra's into three main categories:

-There are the country types which are the shapes and styles most people think of when they think of Akubra.
-If you’re imagining the hat from the The Man From Snowy River, or the drovers who took centre stage at the Sydney Olympics, then you’re probably thinking of the Snowy River, the Cattleman, the Coober Pedy, or maybe even the Riverina hat which are all in the country range.
-They’re all perfect for working in the sun and flooding rains, with a medium sized brim and a standard crown height.
-Many of these styles aren’t lined and have ventilation eyelets so you can wear them comfortably in the hottest of weather.
+Country styles are the shapes and styles most people think of when they think of Akubra.
+If you’re imagining the hat from the The Man From Snowy River, or the drovers who took centre stage at the Sydney Olympics, then you’re probably thinking of the Cattleman, the Coober Pedy, or maybe even the Riverina hat which are all in the country range.
+They’re all perfect for working in the sun and flooding rains, with a medium or large size brim and a standard crown height.
+Many of these styles aren’t lined and feature eyelets on either side, so you'll get nice ventilation and breathability.

-Then there’s what I think of as the Western styles, which give more than a nod to our Yankee cowboy cousins.
+Then there are Western styles, which give more than a nod to our Yankee cowboy cousins.
 They’re a little taller with a little more brash and panache than the Aussie country styles, but they’re no less hardwearing.
 They generally have wider brims and most of them are fully lined inside.
-The popular hats in this range include the Arena, the Bronco, the Golden Spur and the most popular western style, the Rough Rider hat.
+The popular hats in this range include the Arena, the Bronco, the Golden Spur and the most popular Western style, the Rough Rider hat.

 Then there’s the swanky Fedora range.
-A lot of the youngies have rediscovered the joys of having a bloody nice hat, and they really go for these styles.
-Most of these little babies are fully lined and have a softer felt that’s buttery soft straight out of the box, unlike the Country or Western ranges which have a more durable finish.
+A lot of the youngies have rediscovered the joys of having a bloody nice hat, and they go for these styles.
 Just between you me and the dunny, I’d love the Stylemaster hat for myself but the wifey reckons an old cocky like me should stick to what I know.
 Fair enough too and maybe it’s the third mid-life crisis talking but I’ve been wearing one around the warehouse for a while now and I think it really suits me!
-Other popular hats in this range include the Banjo Paterson, the Leisure Time, the Bogart and the Campdraft hat.
+Other popular hats in this range include the Banjo Paterson, the Leisure Time, and the Bogart hat.

 Hat Shaping